vijesh-s/Execute-SQL-with-powershell-/README.md

-# Execute-SQL-with-powershell-
+# Execute SQL with powershell

  Use powershell to run SQL remotely